nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-10-05-branding-and-customizing-sharepoint-2007/index.md

 ---
 title: Branding and Customizing SharePoint 2007
-description: "Explore the challenges and techniques of branding SharePoint 2007.
-Learn how to customize your site effectively with CSS and master pages for a unique look!"
+description: Explore the challenges and techniques of branding SharePoint 2007.
+Learn how to customize your site effectively with CSS and master pages for a unique look!
 date: 2007-10-05
 creator: Martin Hinshelwood
 id: "303"